Andygrond/hugonette/README.md

 You can manage with some easy tasks as a contact mailbox, using external service, or hosting your static files on Netlify.
 But if you want to host your static pages independently, try Hugonette.

-Hugonette also works well in more challenging scenarios.
+Hugonette works well in more challenging scenarios also.
 If the increase in requirements means that your site can no longer be pure static, here is the solution!
-On the other hand, if you prefer to use a static site generator for more sofisticated purposes, you can build now all your UX work with a graphical design, JS functionality and PHP microservices without leaving [Hugo](https://gohugo.io).
+On the other hand, if you prefer to use a static site generator for more sophisticated purposes, you can build now all your UX work with a graphical design, JS functionality and PHP microservices without leaving [Hugo](https://gohugo.io).

-You can easily use Hugonette standalone, with plain old PHP templating made on Notepad, or you can steam up Hugonette with [Nette Framework](https://nette.org/en/) utilizing a templating engine and awesome debugging tool.
+You can easily use Hugonette standalone, with plain old PHP templating made on Notepad, or you can steam it up with [Nette Framework](https://nette.org/en/) utilizing a powerful templating engine and awesome debugging tool.

-Hugonette micro-framework is designed on [Model-View-Presenter](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) pattern.
-By passing attributes to Route object or directly determining in Presenter, you can set several modes of operation: from simple static pages as-is, to a routed web application with JSON microservices.
+Hugonette is flexible to meet your needs, also when you are going to develop an existing project.
+The recommended solution is to build new functionality on Hugonette, allowing to run old code in parallel, and consecutively transfering all that mess to the new technology.

+Whatever your needs, start adventure with Hugonette to bring simplicity and order to your project.
+Now you can build a real app on your page, utilizing the most popular hosting service -- LAMP stack without any special needs.

 ## Warnings